sapcc/maia/README.md

 ```

 Prometheus' targets page ( Status -> Targets ) should the new job and the endpoint with `State UP`.
 The `Error` column should be empty.
-Else it might indicate a failed authorization ( `401 Unauthorized`), in which case you want to verify the credentials and role assignments.
+It might indicate a failed authorization ( `401 Unauthorized`) or that no metrics where found for the given scope (`404`), in which cases you might want to verify the credentials and role assignments.